bcroner/getfactors/README.md

 selected jumps in the implies arrays, with the negative implies array representing jumps where the jump test produces a jump literal of a given magnitude going from false to true, and the positive implies array is the same but for going from true to false.
 I obtained a provisional patent on this part of the process.

 A third exploit involves the highest-order member of a 3CNF clause which I refer to as the base in the source code.
-If you are looking for a jump in the InitializePowJump () function and you find a clause that compares with the previously chosen clause by (-x, x) or (x, -x) (meaning the literals are inverses of each other) in the jump values and (-y, y) or (y, -y) (meaning, again, the literals are inverses of each other) in the limit values, you may replace the jump you take with the lower order of the bases of the two clauses.
+Suppose you are looking for a jump in the InitializePowJump () function.
+If you encounter a (-x, x) or (x, -x) with a -y in both limits, followed by another (-x’, x’) or (x’, -x’) with a y in both limits (with both x and x’ being lower in order than y), or the other way around with the y followed by a -y, then you select the minimum base among all 4 clause possibilities.

 This source code is not 100% debugged, as the nat_get_factors function returns erroneous results.
 But the core is debugged, consisting of the SAT solver and the addition and multiplication functions nat_add and nat_mul.